England-Dorset Flag

 While this is technically tied to the mainland, this isn't where things join up but 10 miles north-west near Abbotsbury.

-[1] Rooted in a Latin pillow unlike the Germanic tombola since you ask.
+Tombola is rooted in Latin pillow, by the way, unlike the Germanic tombola since you ask.
 Aren't words great?

 Redevelopment of the harbour included hosting the sailing events for the London 2012 Olympics.
 The 19th-century breakwaters make for more of a lake, you see, and a less choppy start before things head out to sea.